shadaj/slinky/docs/public/docs/writing-components.md

 ```

 ## Adding State
-To make your component stateful, first define your state type and initial state
+To make your component stateful, extend the `Component` class (instead of `StatelessComponent`) and define your state type and initial state
 ```scala
 case class State(buttonPresses: Int)